We all know them: the people that op-out of financial responsibility under the guise of spirituality or holier-than-thou morality.

 It really doesn’t take a degree in finance to set up an investment portfolio that will grow your wealth.
 How much you want to learn about managing your money is up to you, but learning nothing is akin to refusing to learn how to read because you think literature is for boring people.

 If you want a hands-off role when it comes to building your investments, simply choose a mutual fund or buy a small selection of index ETFs, and set it and forget it.
-You can’t tell me you’ve figured out the meaning of life but are not clever enough to set up an automatic bank transfer from your chequing account to your brokerage account that coincide with your paycheque.
+You can’t tell me you’ve figured out the meaning of life but are not clever enough to set up an automatic bank transfer from your chequing account to your brokerage account that coincides with your paycheque.

 At the end of the day, the stock market doesn’t need you to find it interesting or cool, because the stock market doesn’t actually care what you think about it.
 It will, however, give you a bigger bang for your buck regardless of your opinion.
 And I don’t care how spiritually enlightened you are, only a fool would say no to that.